Seattle's 10 Most In-Demand Jobs

 Looking for more?
 Explore all our writing and editing programs.

-*According to the U.S. Bureau of Labor Statistics, the percent change in the number of jobs added or lost in a U.S. occupation or industry is defined by the following percent changes for 2022-2032 employment projections: Much faster than the average: an increase of 9% or more; faster than the average: an increase of 5% to 8%.
+*According to the U.S. Bureau of Labor Statistics, the percent change in the number of jobs added or lost in a U.S. occupation or industry is defined by the following percent changes: Much faster than the average: an increase of 9% or more; faster than the average: an increase of 5% to 8%.

 Source: Lightcast